 Scorpions Albums Ranked Worst to Best

-After more the five decades rocking like a hurricane, compiling the following list of Scorpions' Albums, Ranked Worst to Best, is no easy task.
+After more than five decades of rocking like a hurricane, compiling the following list of Scorpions' Albums, Ranked Worst to Best, is no easy task.
 (There are also a half-dozen live LPs, and countless greatest hits collections, but we're focusing only on their studio efforts.)

 Founded in 1965 by Rudolf Schenker, the Scorpions have boasted a series of talented guitarists over the years, including Uli Jon Roth and Michael Schenker.
 Controversy followed their choices for album cover images, but the band continued building toward huge commercial successes during the period of 1978-92.
 The Scorpions racked up a stunning five consecutive platinum or multi-platinum releases at one point during that era.
 By then, their lineup had coalesced around a core trio featuring Rudolf Schenker, Klaus Meine and Matthias Jabs – and that continues to this day.